-- 6.1 It is accepted that for this category of subject, by virtue of poor location, historic over provision, or otherwise, there may be circumstances in which the membership or extent of use of the club is so low that it would affect the rental offer made by the club. - 6.2 The membership of bowling clubs varies widely. - As a general guide, however, the average membership of bowling clubs in Scotland with a single green is around 100 members. - 6.4 A club with 2 greens will have, on average around 200 members. - 6.5 Low membership is an indication of under utilisation and/or over provision.
+- 6.1 It is accepted that for this category of subject, by virtue of poor location, historic over provision, or otherwise, there may be circumstances in which the membership or extent of use of the club is so low that it would affect the rental offer made by the club. - 6.2 The membership of bowling clubs varies widely. - 6.3 As a general guide, however, the average membership of bowling clubs in Scotland with a single green is around 100 playing members. - 6.4 A club with 2 greens will have, on average, around 200 playing members. - 6.5 Low membership is an indication of under utilisation and/or over provision.
 It is recommended that such under utilisation and/or over provision should be reflected by way of an appropriate end allowance of up to 50%.
-The maximum allowance of 50% should only be considered, however, in the most extreme cases where the membership is less than 25% of the averages quoted above.
-Social members are not to be included in the above. - The allowance should be applied to the total value of the subjects, including the clubhouse, provided that the clubhouse is in keeping with, and appropriate to the sporting facilities.
+The maximum allowance of 50% should only be considered, however, in the most extreme cases where the playing membership is less than 25% of the averages at 6.3 and 6.4. - 6.6 The allowance should be applied to the total value of the subjects, including the clubhouse, provided that the clubhouse is in keeping with, and appropriate to the sporting facilities.
 It should be borne in mind, however, that, as the chosen site value might already reflect location and the typical occupier, further adjustment to that element of the valuation may not be appropriate. - 6.7 The allowance should not apply to the clubhouse in circumstances where the principal use of the clubhouse is other than as an adjunct to the bowling greens e.g. where a clubhouse has a substantial alternative use not connected with bowling.
-While social membership should be disregarded when considering any utilisation allowance, if the proportion of social members is very high and this is coupled with high bar turnover then consideration should be given to valuing the clubhouse as a licensed club. - This report is intended to provide guidance in arriving at the N.A.V of typical bowling greens.
+While social membership should be disregarded when considering any utilisation allowance, if the proportion of social members is very high and this is coupled with high bar turnover then consideration should be given to valuing the clubhouse as a licensed club, refer to SAA Commercial Properties Committee Practice Note 18, Valuation of Licensed Clubs.

+6.8 This report is intended to provide guidance in arriving at the NAV of typical bowling greens.
 Valuers should arrive at what is considered to be a reasonable valuation for the subject under consideration having regard to the provisions of the Lands Valuation Acts.